rudydelorenzo/rudydelorenzo/README.md

 * ☕ Java + JavaFX
 * 🤖 Arduino (C++)
 * 🎯 PCB Designs
-* 🌱 Python, PHP, and other misc. stuff
+* 🌱 Python, PHP, memes, and more!

 Take a look around and fork anything you find interesting! 🎉